 Languages Across the Curriculum (LAC) Teaching Assistantships

 LAC is a program designed to integrate the study and use of languages into the mainstream curriculum for students.
 It is coordinated by the UNC Area Studies centers.
 LAC regularly seeks experienced bilingual (native or near-native) TAs to lead discussion sections.
 Advanced graduate students with interdisciplinary interests are especially encouraged to apply.
 For more information contact the LAC coordinator at: email@example.com.

 Boren Awards for International Travel:

 Boren Fellowships provide funding for U.S. graduate students to study in world regions critical to U.S. interests, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 In exchange for funding, recipients commit to working in the federal government for a minimum of one year.
 The applications are now available.
 These fellowships are open to graduate students of all U.S. universities.
-Visit the website for more details: http://www.borenawards.org/program.
+For more details visit the website here.